 People who like ancient monuments should definitely visit the Panathenaic Stadium in Athens.
-This massive stadium is one of the most important ancient sites in Athens.
-These days it’s used for various events, and it’s also open to visit.
+This massive stadium is one of the most important attractions in Athens.
+It’s used for various events, and is also open to visitors.

-You may know that the ancient Greeks were keen on all sorts of cultural events.
-Several artistic and athletic events took place all around the Hellenic world, throughout the year.
-There were Panhellenic Games, such as the Olympic Games, and regional Games.
+You will probably know that the ancient Greeks were keen on all sorts of cultural events.
+Several artistic and sporting events took place all around the Hellenic world.

-The most important regional event in Athens were the Panathenaic Games, also known as the Panathenaia.
+The most important cultural event in Athens were the Panathenaic Games, also known as the Panathenaia.
 They were dedicated to Athena, the patron goddess of the city.

 There were two versions of the Panathenaia.
 The Great Panathenaia took place every four years, while the lesser Panathenaia happened on an annual basis.